CLAY-BIOS/x1c6-hackintosh/README.md

 #### Expects patched bios, patched TB-firmware and latest versions of everything.
 Big Sur only atm.

 > ## CREDITS

+Standing on the shoulders of giants!
+Based on the works of many great people.

 [@tylernguyen](https://github.com/tylernguyen/x1c6-hackintosh) for his great prior art which is ripped apart here ;)
 [@Colton-Ko](https://github.com/Colton-Ko/macOS-ThinkPad-X1C6) for the great features template.